 - Stonehenge & Bath

-Students will enjoy relevant visits to local companies, museums and other cultural highlights.
-In addition to the fixed excursions, faculty are encouraged to take their students on field trips relevant to their lessons.
-An Oxford vs Cambridge debate and opportunity to socialise is held, offering an extra competitive edge between those studying at each institution.
-This is held every two weeks, one in each city.
+Students enjoy relevant visits to local companies, museums and other cultural highlights.
+In addition to the excursions, faculty may take their students on field trips relevant to their lessons.